 Recipe FAQS

 This side dish is low in calories.
-Although it uses sugar, the sugar is dissolved in the water, and the extra sugar is discarded once drained.
+Although it uses sugar, it is dissolved in the water, and the extra sugar is discarded once drained.
 Daikon radishes are exceptionally high in vitamin C, folate, calcium, and magnesium.
 See the recipe card for complete nutrition information.

 No, they are not the same thing.
 There are several varieties of white radishes available.
-A Korean radish, also known as a Joseon radish, is shorter and fatter than daikon.
+A Korean radish, or Joseon radish, is shorter and fatter than daikon.
 It has a pale green coloring that starts at the top and goes halfway down the radish, while the rest is white.
 It has a more robust flavor and a more dense flesh.
 Daikon radishes, on the other hand, are longer and skinnier.
 They come in other color varieties.
-Their flavor is more mild and sweet.
+Their flavor is milder and sweeter.

 In Korean, picked radishes are called chicken mu (치킨 무).
-This is because they are often served with Korean fried chicken or other heavy foods as a light accompaniment.
+They are often served with Korean fried chicken or other heavy foods as a light accompaniment.

-You can find them in most grocery stores with extensive produce sections, like Whole Foods.
+Like Whole Foods, you can find them in most grocery stores with extensive produce sections.
 If you cannot find them in your local grocery store, you can find them at Asian grocery stores or Korean markets.
 If you prefer the Joseon Korean radish, you can substitute that type for the daikon.
 These are more difficult to find but should be available in Korean or Asian grocery markets.

 Radishes will last in the refrigerator for 7-10 days when stored in an airtight container.